-During her tenure on Ottawa council Jan has served in a number of roles on various committees and boards including acting as: vice-chair of the Emergency Protective Services Committee; vice-chair of the Audit, Budget and Finance committee; chair of the Ottawa Community Land Development Corporation; director of Hydro Ottawa Holding Inc; a former director of the Canadian Library Association; former president of the Canadian Library Trustees Association; past-chair of Energy Ottawa; past director on the Bruyere and the Almonte Hospital Boards and Carleton Lodge long term care facility; chair of Plasco's public advisory committee; member of the Association of Municipalities of Ontario's Task Force on Long Term Care; and member of the Planning and Environment, Transit and Transportation committees.
+During her tenure on Ottawa council Jan has served in a number of roles on various committees and boards including acting as: Chair of the Ottawa Public Library for eight years; Chair of the Ottawa Built Heritage Sub-Committee; Chair of the Committee of Revision and Court of Revision; Vice-Chair of the Emergency Protective Services, and Audit, Budget and Finance committees, Committee Chair of the Ottawa Community Land Development Corporation; a former Director of the Canadian Library Association; former President of the Canadian Library Trustees Association; Past-Chair of Energy Ottawa; past Director on the Bruyere and the Almonte Hospital Boards and Carleton Lodge long term care facility; Chair of Plasco's public advisory committee; Member of the Association of Municipalities of Ontario's Task Force on Long Term Care.

-Jan continues to work with numerous Barrhaven community groups and citywide organizations to raise money and awareness for their causes.
-Jan's annual golf tournament has raised over $200,000 for the Queensway Carleton Hospital during its first five years and almost $90,000 for the Ottawa Public Library during its past two years alone.
-Jan was also happy to lend her name to raise $55,000 for the South Nepean Autism Centre in support of families throughout the community.
-Jan is also proud to be a founding member of Barrhaven’s SEVin, a new charity, raising money annually for important equipment for our Queensway Carleton Hospital.
+Jan's annual golf tournament has raised over $400,000 for the Queensway Carleton Hospital and $100,000 for the Ottawa Public Library.
+Jan was also happy to lend her name to raise $80,000 for the South Nepean Autism Centre in support of families throughout the community.
+She is also proud to be a founding member and honourary Chair of Barrhaven’s SEVin, a charity, raising money annually for important equipment for the Queensway Carleton Hospital.

-Jan is married to Larry, has five daughters and has been blessed with six grandchildren so far.
+Jan is married to Larry, has five daughters and has been blessed with seven grandchildren so far.